dvynokur/cocktailr/README.md

 #>   4   4
 ```

-The returned vector is named by plot ID and contains:
+The returned object is a named character vector (names = plot IDs).
+Each

-- group labels like `"g_5"` or combined node IDs if you defined union
-  groups;
+value is:

+- a group label such as `"g_5"` for groups defined by a single node, or
+  `"g_5_12"` for union groups of multiple non-nested nodes;
-- `"+"` for ties between groups;
+- `"+"` when there is an unresolved tie between groups;
-- `"-"` for groups that were collapsed by `min_group_size`;
+- `"-"` for groups that were collapsed because they contain fewer plots
+  than `min_group_size`;
-- `NA` when no group wins according to the chosen strategy.
+- `NA` when no group wins for that plot.

+For union groups that include both ancestors and descendants, only the
+**topmost** ancestor is kept within that group.
+In those cases, the
+label is just the ancestor ID (e.g. `"g_5"`), not a combined ID.

 You can then attach these assignments to your plot header / metadata
 table.